Edu590/Edu590/README.md

 ### Hey random voyager! 👋

-Welcome to my programming experiences space!
+Welcome to my programming experiences personal space!

 #### Here's a bit about me: